 For a few weeks use fragrance-free products only, soaps, lotions, detergents, and everything else and do not use baby powder as it may cause respiratory problems.

 Baby’s skin may get dry due to excessive use of body wash.
-Babies are generally clean, so you do not have to use plenty of soap or bath baby every day.
+Babies are generally clean, so you do not have to use plenty of soap or bath babies every day.
+However, I still recommend you to use Earth Mama Organics baby lotion so baby skin doesn’t get dry and excessively itchy.

 Also, you can follow a bath-time routine at any time of the day you prefer.
 Some parents prefer to bath the baby at night so she could sleep better.
 While some prefer bathing in the morning because it helps the baby to get active and energized.
 There is no hard and fast rule.
 You decide what works best for you as a family.

-Not to mention, using a lavender bath wash at bedtime bath improves baby’s sleep at night.
+Not to mention, using a lavender baby bath wash at bedtime bath improves baby’s sleep at night.

 5. Hooded towel